Absolute Expressiveness of Subgraph-based Centrality Measures: Monotonic Filtering Functions

-\paragraph{Induced Ranking.} Concerning the expressiveness of monotonic subgraph motif centrality measures relative to the induced ranking, we can show that the non-uniform version of the monotonic bounded value property provides a precise characterization.
+\paragraph{Induced Ranking.} Concerning the expressiveness of monotonic subgraph-based centrality measures relative to the induced ranking, we can show that the non-uniform version of the monotonic bounded value property provides a precise characterization.

 \begin{definition}[\textbf{Non-Uniform Monotonic Bounded Value Property}] A centrality measure $\Ce$ enjoys the {\em non-uniform monotonic bounded value property} if, for every integer $n>0$ and graph $G \in \gr$, it holds that $|\val{G}{n}(\Ce)| \leq n+1-|\bval{G}{n}(\Ce)|$. \markfull \end{definition}